gallardoS/BlockGrok/README.md

 ### Muting Tweets
 - Click on the extension icon to open the popup.
 - The toggle switch allows you to enable or disable **Muting**.
-- The extension will automatically hide tweets mentioning `@grok`.
+- The extension will automatically hide tweets mentioning AI accounts.

 ### Managing the Whitelist